Tiger Bay (album): Response

-The British release of Tiger Bay was commercially successful and reached #8 on the UK Album Chart.
+The British release of Tiger Bay was commercially successful and reached #8 on the UK Albums Chart.
 Three singles were released, but none matched the popularity of those from their previous album.
 The first, "Pale Movie", peaked at No. 28.
 "Like a Motorway" was more disappointing, missing the top forty completely and making only No. 47.
 "Hug My Soul" was released as a two-disc set and managed better, peaking at No. 32.